 - On the job: Tips for your first days of contracting

 - Dealing with managers

 - Problem solving and conflict resolution

 I hope you find this guide useful.
 Please share your thoughts and experiences.
-How many years you have been contracting?
+How many years have you been contracting?
 What is the most challenging aspect of being a contractor?
-Do you miss working full time?
+Do you miss working full-time?